ghostplant/ubuntu-pe/README.md

-# Ubuntu PE: A Portable and Energy-Saving Edition for Ubuntu LTS
+# Ubuntu PE: A Fast, Portable and Energy-Saving edition for Ubuntu LTS

 ------------------------------------------
 ### What's New: